 - The Explorer Series

 (Cucumis sativus) Cucumbers originated in India or western Asia, and have been known to gardeners for at least 3,000 years.
-Their diverse forms and flavors are now appreciated and utilized in local cuisines around the world.
+Their diverse forms and flavors are now appreciated and used in local cuisines around the world.
 Warm growers, they are best sown in place after the last frost of spring.
-Very rich soil, well-drained yet moist, suits them best.
-Full sun exposure is usually preferred, except that in hot-summer areas, the plants might benefit from some midafternoon shade.
+Very rich, well-drained but moist soil suits them best.
+Full sun exposure is usually preferred; in hot summer areas, the plants might benefit from some mid-afternoon shade.
 The vines run to about 5 feet in length.
-Or, to save space, grow them on a trellis.
+To save space, grow them on a trellis.